Freddy-Lende/cryptanalysis-of-gabkron-and-related-single-block-schemes/README.md

 r_star = floor(k*p / n)
 ```

-and print the result for the three exponents `omega in {2.807, 3, 2.37}`: the operational
+and print the result for the three exponents `omega in {2.807, 3, 2.37}`: the Strassen
-Strassen exponent `2.807 = log2 7`, the conservative cubic `3`, and the asymptotic bound
+reference exponent `2.807 = log2 7`, the conservative cubic `3`, and the asymptotic bound
 `2.37` (Alman et al. 2025, reported for reference only).
 The guessing term uses the exact
 Gaussian `1/S1` (see `success_probability.py`), not its leading order.